the-teachingRSE-project/competencies/competencies.md

 Postdocs are independent researchers.
 Their role is similar to that of a PhD student with a deepened focus on their research career.
 However, they are proficient users of all relevant tools, which makes them active contributors to their domain of research.
-They need to be aware of more advanced topics regarding intellectual property rights, such as patents (SP).
+They need to be aware of more advanced topics regarding intellectual property rights, such as patents (\faicon{"F1EA} SP).

 #### PI/Professor